 Other Spice Choices: Many authentic chai recipes include a cinnamon stick, fennel seeds, black peppercorns, and nutmeg.
 All of the spices add a delicious warmth to the chai as well as some heat from the black pepper and ginger.
 Everyone probably has their preferred ratio for their spice blend, so feel free to adjust the amounts for each ingredient.

-My Indian friend usually crushes/grinds the spices in a batch and keep extra in an airtight jar.
+My Indian friend usually crushes/grinds the spices in a batch and keeps extra in an airtight jar.
 I don’t drink chai every single day, so I usually prepare my green cardamom when I drink it.

-Sign up for the free Just One Cookbook newsletter delivered to your inbox!
-And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram for all the latest updates.
+Wish to learn more about Japanese cooking?
+Sign up for our free newsletter to receive cooking tips & recipe updates!
+And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram.

 Masala Chai